MiorLear/SAE/README.md

 # SAE
-Event Managemente System for the CSSC
+Event Management System for the CSSC